Starting your nursery or pre-school

 Consider space and suitability

 When thinking about the number of children you plan to take on, think carefully about the space and suitability of your premises.
-The Early Years Foundation Stage (EYFS) states that childcare providers must meet the following indoor space requirements:
+The Early Years Foundation Stage (EYFS) in England states that childcare providers must meet the following indoor space requirements:

 - Children under 2 years: 3.5m2 per child